 You should be sent home with written aftercare instructions.
-Please ask to go over these before you get pierced because if the studio doesn’t have printed instructions for you then you might want to take your business elsewhere.
+Please ask to go over these before you get pierced, because if the studio doesn’t have printed instructions for you, then you might want to take your business elsewhere.
 Instructions are an industry standard and an indicator of professionalism.

 Another sign of a good practice includes keeping a record of each piercing.
 The information will help protect you in case an infectious problem occurs and the studio needs to inform you.
 Asking for ID to verify age and making sure customers aren’t intoxicated are also signs of a professional establishment.
-Conscientious piercers might also suggest you come back another time if you’ve taken aspirin within 24 hours since aspirin can cause unnecessary bleeding.
+Conscientious piercers might also suggest you come back another time if you’ve taken aspirin or ibuprofen within 24 hours since aspirin can cause unnecessary bleeding.

 The aftercare instructions should advise you to wash your hands with soap and hot water for at least 30 seconds before handling the piercing.
 Use a mild liquid antibacterial soap with hot water to wash the piercing twice a day and when needed.
 Do not use hydrogen peroxide because it will kill new healing cell growth.
 In the shower, let the soap suds and water run over the piercing—don’t blast it with the shower head.
-Avoid swimming or baths until healed.
+Avoid swimming or baths until fully healed.

-A little bit of bleeding and maybe a little bruising is normal.
-So are a little swelling, a little discomfort, a little white or clear drainage, and scabbing.
+A little bit of bleeding and maybe a little bruising are normal.
+So is a little swelling, a little discomfort, a little white or clear drainage, and scabbing.
 Redness, increased pain or throbbing, warmth radiating from the area, green or yellow drainage, odor, and/or fever is not normal.
 These are signs of infection and you should be assessed by a primary care provider right away because you may need antibiotics.

 You should consult with a medical provider before being pierced if you have cardiac valve issues, history of heart infection, diabetes, hemophelia, lupus, HIV, or other immune disorders.
 Also before getting pierced, see a dermatologist if the area to be pierced has any kind of a rash.